Ghykk3130/Obsidian/Homework/Physics 510 Homework 10.md

  & n_{p}\lambda_{p}^{3}=2.95 \times 10^{-6} \\
  & n_{\alpha}\lambda_{\alpha}^{3}=1.55 \times 10^{-7}
 \end{align}$$
+They are all smaller than $1$.
 So all three particles are not degenerate.
 ## (d).
 Since the particles are approximated as ideal gases, I have:
 $$\begin{align}